ed3899/cloud-dev/README.md

 GIT_EMAIL = "<CUSTOM_VALUE>
 ANSIBLE_TAGS = ["<CUSTOM_VALUE>"]
 ```
-Some values were prefilled to give you an example.
-Feel free to replace those as well.

-In case any required value is missing you will be prompted to fill it.
-The command will also provide a brief description of why this value is needed.

-Then, at the root of the project run:
+4. At the root of your project, run the following command:
 ```
 ./scripts/build.ps1
 ```
-Can't run the script?
-Go to [Q&A](#why-is-powershell-not-allowing-me-to-run-scripts)

-Once complete, you should:
-- Limit your ssh key permissions.
-Go to [Q&A](#how-do-i-fix-the-broad-permissions-error-when-trying-to-ssh-to-my-instance-from-powershell)
+*If you are unable to run the script, please refer to the [Q&A](#why-is-powershell-not-allowing-me-to-run-scripts) section for guidance on why PowerShell may not be allowing you to run scripts.*

+**Post-Build Steps**

+Once the script completes, follow these steps:
+  1. Limit the permissions on your *SSH key*.
+Please refer to the [Q&A](#how-do-i-fix-the-broad-permissions-error-when-trying-to-ssh-to-my-instance-from-powershell) section for guidance on how to fix the broad permissions error when trying to *SSH* to your instance from *PowerShell*.
-- Go to your *AWS EC2* management console and launch an instance from the recently created *AMI*, no need to add ssh keys.
+  2. In your *AWS EC2 management console*, launch an instance using the recently created *AMI*.
+You do not need to add *SSH keys* during the launch process.
-- SSH into your *EC2* instance, with the key that packer downloaded to the root of the project, to verify connectivity.
-Go to [Q&A](#how-to-ssh-into-an-ec2-instance)
+  3. SSH into your *EC2* instance using the *SSH key* that *Packer* downloaded to the root of your project.
+For instructions on how to SSH into an *EC2* instance, please refer to the [Q&A](#how-to-ssh-into-an-ec2-instance) section.

-If you want to remove your *AMI*, do so from the *AWS EC2* management console.
+If you want to remove your *AMI*, you can do so from the *AWS EC2 management console*.

 ### Pulumi
-If you want to manage your resources from your cli, additional scripts were provided for that.
+Manage your resources from the command line.

-Add the following to your `.env` file:
+Make sure to add the following to your `.env` file:
 ```
 PULUMI_PERSONAL_ACCESS_TOKEN = "CUSTOM_VALUE"
 ```
-*How to get a pulumi personal access [token](https://www.pulumi.com/docs/pulumi-cloud/access-management/access-tokens/#personal-access-tokens).*
+To get a Pulumi personal access token, please refer to the [Pulumi documentation](https://www.pulumi.com/docs/pulumi-cloud/access-management/access-tokens/#personal-access-tokens).

-The order here matters:
+Follow the steps below in the given order:

-1. Create stack (it initially installs npm modules if not present)
+1. Create stack (this will install npm modules if not present):
 ```
 ./scripts/init_stack.ps1
 ```